TSGECO/tsg/doc/tsg.md

 Implementations should validate that:

-- All elements are properly qualified with a graph ID
+- Each graph section has a unique graph ID
+- Element IDs are unique within their graph section
 - Chains have an odd number of elements (starting and ending with nodes)
 - Adjacent elements in chains are correctly connected in the graph
-- Group identifiers are unique across U, P, and C types within each graph
+- Group identifiers are unique across U, P, and C types within each graph section
-- Paths (P-lines) only reference elements that exist in the same graph
+- Paths (P-lines) only reference elements that exist in the same graph section
 - Inter-graph links only reference elements that exist in their respective graphs

 ### Chain Processing

-- Process chains within each graph independently
+- Process chains within each graph section independently
-- When encountering a chain, extract all nodes and edges and add them to the appropriate graph
+- When encountering a chain, extract all nodes and edges and add them to the current graph
 - The same node or edge can appear in multiple chains within the same graph
 - The structural integrity of each graph is defined by its chains

 ### Path Processing

 - Paths do not add new elements to the graph
-- Paths must reference existing nodes and edges within the same graph
+- Paths must reference existing nodes and edges within the same graph section
 - Paths can include orientation information (+ or -) for elements

 ### Read Continuity Verification